tamannasgh/javaScript-projects/README.md

 # javaScript-projects!!

-## Only vanilla javascript projects!
+## This repo is for ONLY vanilla javascript projects.

-## you can contribute beginner, intermediate and advance javaScript projects!
+## you can contribute beginner, intermediate and advance javaScript projects.

-## basic projects will be in basic, projects like game or bots will be in intermediate and if you're using apis or something that will be in advance!
+## basic projects will be in basic, projects like game or bots will be in intermediate and if you're using apis or something that will be in advance.

 <br>